johangithub/AFMAN11-217v1/chp7.md

 7.2.1.
 USAF pilots operating under IFR must comply with applicable IFR climb gradients (or Special MAJCOM Certification procedure).
 Exception: If the mission justifies the increased risk, and when specifically authorized by the MAJCOM/A3, USAF aircraft may depart any location, in VMC, without regard to the IFR climb gradient.

 7.2.2.
 USAF pilots shall comply with takeoff weather minima IAW AFI 11-202V3 and AFI 11-2MDSV3.
-Pilots of USAF aircraft will not use FAA or civil takeoff weather minima nor fly “see and avoid” in lieu of IFR climb gradients unless specifically authorized by the MAJCOM/A3 or as provided by AFI 11-202V3.
+Pilots of USAF aircraft will not use FAA or civil takeoff weather minima nor fly "see and avoid" in lieu of IFR climb gradients unless specifically authorized by the MAJCOM/A3 or as provided by AFI 11-202V3.
 Information on VFR departures may be found in AFMAN11-217V2.

 7.2.3.
 USAF pilots flying under IFR will delay all turns until at least 400 feet above the DER elevation unless an early turn is specifically required by the departure procedure.
 (Reduced Takeoff Runway Length (RTRL) and non-standard weather minimum procedures may require more than 400'.)